Utilization ManagementAffirmative Statement About Incentives

-- The Center for Medicare and Medicaid Services (CMS) Guidelines
+- Centers for Medicare and Medicaid coverage criteria

 SummaCare does not reward physicians/practitioners or other individuals conducting utilization review for issuing denials of coverage or service.
 UM decision-making is based only on the existence of coverage and appropriateness of care and service.
 Financial incentives for UM decision makers do not encourage decisions that result in underutilization – e.g. SummaCare does not use incentives to encourage barriers to care and service.

 Several factors can delay or even prevent the authorization of care of services.
 These include late referrals, missing referrals, referrals to out-of-network practitioners/providers and incomplete clinical data.
 Your efforts to avoid these pitfalls will improve the satisfaction of your SummaCare patients and allow the processing of their care authorizations to progress smoothly.
 SummaCare maintains an incoming fax line available 24 hours a day, 365 days a year dedicated to receiving incoming authorization requests.

 SummaCare also maintains a voice mailbox to receive requests for authorizations outside of regular business hours.
 The fax line and voice mailbox are non-monitored outside of regular business hours, thus items faxed after close of business are considered to be received on the next business day.